Zachary-Levesque/Adaptive-Market-Regime-Framework/README.md

 ## Modules

 ### Module 1 — Data Pipeline
 Ingests and normalizes historical price, volume, and factor data.
 Computes returns, volatility features, and Fama-French factor exposures across a configurable stock universe.
+Enhanced with **Fractional Differentiation** and Macro-economic features.

 ### Module 2 — Regime Detection Engine
 Fits a Hidden Markov Model with Gaussian emissions to identify 4 latent market regimes.
 Validated and cross-checked with a Gaussian Mixture Model.
 Bayesian smoothing applied to regime transition probabilities.
 Kalman filter used for state estimation.